bzhoek/tn5250j/README.md

 Use `com.hoek.tn5250.TerminalDriver` to drive terminal screens.

+## Testing

+You can get a test account on [PUB400](http://http://pub400.com).

 ## Origin

 Source from 0.7.0 pulled from [SourceForge](http://tn5250j.sourceforge.net), and converted to Maven project.
+Since then, it was migrated to [GitHub](https://github.com/tn5250j/tn5250j).

 ## Issues